gary-1959/GNXEdit/README.md

 >
 > ##### Connected Indicator
 >
 > A green disc indicates that GNXEdit is connected to a GNX1 device.
-A red disc indicates no nonnection
+A red disc indicates no connection
 >
 > ##### MIDI Channel
 >